![]() |

 compilation results were stored in the cache

 The current contents of the include files are then hashed and compared to the information in the manifest.
 If there is a match, ccache knows the result of the compilation.
 If there is no match, ccache falls back to running the preprocessor.
 The output from the preprocessor is parsed to find the include files that were read.
 The paths and hash sums of those include files are then stored in the manifest along with information about the produced compilation result.
 There is a catch with the direct mode: header files that were used by the compiler are recorded, but header files that were not used, but would have been used if they existed, are not.
 So, when ccache checks if a result can be taken from the cache, it currently can’t check if the existence of a new header file should invalidate the result.
 In practice, the direct mode is safe to use in the absolute majority of cases.
-The direct mode will be disabled if any of the following holds: •the configuration setting direct_mode is
+The direct mode will be disabled if any of the following holds: •direct_mode is false

 •a modification time of one of the include files